newsuk/times-components/packages/markup/README.md

 ## Testing

-Testing can be done on each platform individually
+Testing can be done by running:

 ```
 yarn test:web